plone/documentation/docs/backend/content-types/index.md

 Types in Plone are either `containers` or `items` (this distinction is sometimes called folderish versus non-folderish).
 A one-to-many type relationship is typically modeled as a container (the "one") containing many items (the "many"), although it is also possible to use references across the content hierarchy.

-Each type has a {doc}`schema </backend/schemas>`, which is a set of {doc}`/backend/fields` with related properties, such as a title, default value, constraints, and so on.
+Each type has a {doc}`schema </backend/schemas>`, which is a set of {doc}`/backend/fields` with related properties, such as a title, default value, constraints, and other properties.
 The schema is used to generate forms and describe instances of the type.
 In addition to schema-driven forms, a type typically comes with one or more {doc}`/classic-ui/views` as well as {doc}`/classic-ui/viewlets` and is subject to security—for example, add permissions, or per-field read and write permissions—and workflow.